oswee/ansible/README.md

 KVM is the only maintained scenario.
 Later potentially I will introduce Podman scenario as well.

+### Skeleton (Role bootstrapping)

+To bootstrap new roles you can use Skeleton.
+Use `ansible-galaxy init --role-skeleton=skeleton roles/role-name` from the root of this repository.

 ## Caveats

 There could be issues with OPENSSL library mismatch between Vagrant ruby gems and the